thunderbird/webext-docs/messageDisplayAction.rst

       :name: [``default_icon``]
       :type: (:ref:`messageDisplayAction.IconPathDictionary`)

-      The icon for the messageDisplayAction.
+      The paths to one or more icons for the messageDisplayAction button.

    .. api-member::